 In ’92, the WWF World Title was in the hands of Ric Flair.
 Somewhat smaller than many of his 1980’s predecessors, Flair was rightfully viewed as a bonafide main event player due in part to his name value and history in the wrestling business.
 Headling many NWA and Jim Crockett Promotions shows for years, Flair’s stock was still as high in 1992 as it was in his ’80s run "down south."
 "Slick" Ric was in possession of the championship synonymous with Hulk Hogan before him, which was customarily contested between huge mountains of men in the WWF’s "Land of the Giants" through the previous decade.

 However, at this stage in WWF history, the giants were disappearing.
 Hogan was gone, pursuing a career in Hollywood.
-Potential successor Sid Justice had departed the company amidst failed drug test rumors and backstage issues with management, and former fan favorite The Ultimate Warrior was again self-destructing his main event chances and was released.
+Potential successor Sid Justice had departed the company amidst failed drug test rumors and backstage issues with management.
+The former fan-favorite The Ultimate Warrior was again self-destructing his main event chances and was released.

-Short on leading talent and a natural “good guy” to carry the championship, Vince McMahon looked within his promotion for a challenger to Ric Flair.
-After holding the Intercontinental Championship on two occasions and experiencing a rise in popularity, Bret Hart became the chosen new flag bearer of the company.
+Short on leading talent and a natural "good guy" to carry the championship, Vince McMahon looked within his promotion for a challenger to Ric Flair.
+After holding the Intercontinental Championship on two occasions and experiencing a rise in popularity, Bret Hart became the company’s chosen new flag bearer.

 This is where we start to see the differences in the WWF’s attitude towards the title and champion that go further than just the change in size and ring style.
 Hart’s title match would not be on a big pay-per-view with the world watching, as Hogan and the Warrior had become accustomed to in the past.